ozazeez/ozazeez/README.md

 👋 Hi everyone!
-Welcome to my GitHub!
+Welcome to my GitHub!😁

 My journey to becoming a tech titan has brought me here.
 As a software engineer I code because I’m curious, build because I love the process, and solve problems because my brain refuses to let them win.
 This is my zone to tinker, explore, and push myself a bit further every time.